FuelWatch

 FuelWatch is a fuel monitoring service created by the Government of Western Australia.
 It was established by the Government of Western Australia in January 2001.
 On 2 January 2001 FuelWatch commenced daily monitoring of prices for petrol, diesel and LPG within metropolitan Perth and many regional areas in the South West of the state.
-The service covers most areas of Western Australia and operated by the Department of Mines, Industry Regulation and Safety.
+The service covers most areas of Western Australia and is operated by the Department of Energy, Mines, Industry Regulation and Safety.
 The service has led to a decrease in fuel prices.
-Plans to implement a national system of the same kind failed to pass a Senate vote.
+In 2008, plans to implement a national system of the same kind failed to pass a Senate vote.